aniruddha84/greenjaguar/README.md

-!!!
-In Alpha stage right now !!!
+Note: *Not Production ready yet*

 # Greenjaguar

-This Ruby Library intends to offer collection of re-usable components that are often needed in enterprise application development.

-Components:

-Retrier: Apply retry behavior to arbitrary code blocks with different policies like fibonacci, exponential backoff, FixedInterval, etc. This basically is the 'retry' construct on steroids.
+ Applies retry behavior to arbitrary code blocks with different policies like fibonacci, exponential backoff, FixedInterval, etc. This basically is the 'retry' construct on steroids.

 Potential uses are for accessing cloud-based services that experience transient faults.
 We should encapsulate our calls